 Graduates with a bachelor's degree may work with banks or other financial firms, but may also find opportunities as financial writers or product specialists, interest rate developers, commodities risk managers, model reviewers, administrative officers, treasury capital analysts or IT managers.

-The U.S. Bureau of Labor and Statistics (BLS) expects financial analyst jobs to increase faster than the national average from 2014-2024, based on increasing complexity and global diversification as the industry continues to ramp up for a new investment options.
+The U.S. Bureau of Labor and Statistics (BLS) expects financial analyst jobs to increase as fast as the national average from 2018-2028, based on increasing complexity and global diversification as the industry continues to ramp up for a new investment options.
 Competition is particularly keen in investment banking and securities exchange, best met by applicants who have graduate degrees and professional certification.
-Positions for financial analysts are growing at 12% for the same projected decade.
-The BLS also notes that financial analysts earned a median annual salary of $80,310 in May, 2015 (www.bls.gov).
+Positions for financial analysts are growing at 6% for the same projected decade.
+The BLS also notes that financial analysts earned a median annual salary of $85,660 in May 2018 (www.bls.gov).

 Students enrolled in an associate's program in finance learn about credit, investments, and economics.
 Bachelor's students explore concepts in marketing, managing, and accounting, while master's students complete independent studies in a specialized topic of their choosing.